OpenG2P/openg2p-documentation/guides/user-guides/install-wireguard-client-on-desktop-laptop.md

-# Install WireGuard Client on Desktop/Laptop
+# Installation Guide

 ## Description <a href="#description" id="description"></a>

-The guide here provides steps to install the WireGuard client on your Windows laptop/desktop.
+This document provides instructions to install the WireGuard on your Windows laptop/desktop device and android device.
+WireGuard is a communication protocol for setting up secure VPN.
+It allows users to create an encrypted VPN for secure communication.
+All OpenG2P environment are securely accessed via WireGuard.

 ## Pre-requisites <a href="#pre-requisites" id="pre-requisites"></a>

+The pre-requisites to install WireGuard are:

+* Any browser to download and install WireGuard
-WireGuard conf file obtained from your System Administrator.
+* WireGuard conf file obtained from your System Administrator

-## Steps <a href="#steps" id="steps"></a>
+## Procedure <a href="#steps" id="steps"></a>

-Follow the steps given [here](https://github.com/mosip/documentation/blob/1.2.0/docs/wireguard-client-installation-guide.md).
+[Click here](https://github.com/mosip/documentation/blob/1.2.0/docs/wireguard-client-installation-guide.md) for the instructions to install WireGuard Client on Desktop/Laptop device

+[Click here](install-wireguard-app-and-activate-tunnel.md) for the instructions to install WireGuard Client on Android device